-There are three main areas to this course, the nonexam assessment coursework project (in which students are encouraged to be as creative as possible before making their idea as a finished working product), Paper 1 which is a 2 hour examination (core technical, designing and making principles) and Paper 2 which is a 2 hour examination (specialist knowledge, technical, design and making principles linked product to analysis a n d manufacturing).
+There are three main areas to this course, the nonexam assessment coursework project (in which students are encouraged to be as creative as possible before making their idea as a finished working product), Paper 1 which is a 2 hour 30 minutes examination technical, (core designing and making principles) and Paper 2 which is a 1 hour and 30 minutes examination (specialist knowledge, technical, design and making principles linked to product a n d analysis manufacturing).
 Graphic techniques are integral part of Product Design to enable students to clearly communicate ideas.

 Course: AQA 7552

-Contact: Miss T Wells
+Contact: Mr Williams

 Course:

 50% Examination

 50% Project

 Entry: Grade 6 in a

 GCSE Technology